What is the “Relief Procedures for Certain Former Citizens”?

 The IRS announced procedures for certain persons who have relinquished, or intend to relinquish, their United States (U.S.) citizenship and who wish to come into compliance with their U.S. income tax and reporting obligations and avoid being taxed as a “covered expatriate”

-Relief Procedures for Certain Former Citizens is for:
+Relief Procedures for Certain Former Citizens are for:

 We, the founders of Americans Overseas, were born in the Netherlands and obtained our American nationality through our (American) mother.